-Nearly every automaker is cutting back production of their new vehicles as a result of the chip shortage.
-Days supply is an industry metric that is used to measure how much inventory a dealership has in stock relative to demand.
+Every automaker has drastically cut back production of their new vehicles as a result of the chip shortage.
+“Days supply” is an industry metric that is used to measure how much inventory a dealership has in stock relative to demand.
 Each manufacturer is experiencing a dwindling days supply of inventory.
-This means dealership’s are less likely to discount or negotiate.
+This means dealerships are less likely to discount or negotiate.

 |Manufacturer||Days Supply (April)||Days Supply (May)||Days Supply (Oct)||Days Supply (Nov)|

 What manufacturers are cutting back production?

 It is estimated that up to 5 million new vehicles will not be produced in 2021 as a result of the chip shortage.
 Current lost production by manufacturer is below.

 - Ford – Especially their new 2021 Ford F-150